AI Agentic Architectures: The Return of Divide and Conquer

 AI agentic architectures adopt this same principle - just with a new toolkit.

-Decomposition into Prompts: Instead of hardcoded logic, problems are reframed into natural language prompts.
-These prompts guide the reasoning process, splitting complex workflows into bite-sized tasks.
+- Decomposition into Prompts: Instead of hardcoded logic, problems are reframed into natural language prompts, splitting complex workflows into bite-sized tasks

-LLMs as Problem Solvers: Large Language Models act as the general-purpose solvers.
-They interpret the prompts, reason through ambiguous scenarios, and make decisions for the next steps.
+- LLMs as Problem Solvers: Large Language Models act as the general-purpose solvers, interpreting prompts, reasoning through ambiguous scenarios, and deciding next steps

-Data and Action Spaces: Each “agent” operates within a defined data and action space.
-The data provides context, while the action space encapsulates what the agent can do - query APIs, trigger workflows, or fetch more context.
+- Data and Action Spaces: Each agent operates within a defined data and action space - the data provides context, the action space encapsulates what it can do

 By stitching together agents - each solving a part of the puzzle - AI systems mimic the elegance of divide and conquer.
 But unlike traditional algorithms, these systems can reason, adapt, and evolve based on feedback.